 So, how much will this all set you back?
 Here’s a low-end estimate for your typical traveler on a budget.
 If you eat at pricier places or stay in a fancier hotel, your cost will naturally go up.
 If you’re a savvy traveler, you could try lowering the cost of your trip by couch-surfing, ride-sharing, hitchhiking, or eating from markets rather than restaurants.

-Here is a sample cost of 3-day weekend trip in USD:
+Here is a sample cost of an itinerary for 3 days in Montreal, priced in USD:

 Transport to and from Montreal: $100 and up